Older Dogs Back Legs Giving Out

 - Try a special dog orthopedic bed to ease the stress & strain on joints while sitting or lying down,

-- In more severe cases, a dog wheelchair may be a neccessary support for your dog’s back legs to keep them mobile and moving around easier.
+- In more severe cases, a dog wheelchair may be a necessary support for your dog’s back legs to keep them mobile and moving around easier.

 With these lifestyle changes, a healthy diet, regularly monitored exercise, support from orthopedic braces & the addition of natural herbal supplements to relieve pain and inflammation, your older dog may have many happy and healthy years ahead–free of back leg collapse.